Brewers vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has recorded 125 hits with 32 doubles, a triple, 31 home runs and 69 walks.
-He has driven in 80 runs with eight stolen bases.
+- Mookie Betts has 127 hits with 32 doubles, a triple, 31 home runs and 69 walks.
+He has driven in 81 runs with eight stolen bases.

-- Betts takes a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .368 with three doubles, three walks and five RBI.
+- Betts has picked up at least one hit in four straight games.
+In his last five games he is batting .368 with two doubles, two walks and four RBI.

 Betts Recent Games